-In accordance with Canada Customs and Revenue Agency regulations, the University issues tuition and education credit certificates to eligible students in late February/early March.
-Forms are mailed to the current address on the student account file.

-Entitlements are based on the calendar year, not the academic year.
-For further details on the tax forms, please see the Web at www.yorku./osfs/, or check the Government of Canada Web page.
+In accordance with Canada Customs and Revenue Agency regulations, the University provides Web copies of the Tuition and Education Credit Certificates for eligible students in late February/early March.
+Forms are posted to the Web where students can print off copies as needed.
+These forms are no longer mailed to students.
+Entitlements are based on the calendar year rather than the academic year.
+For further details on these tax forms, please see the Web at www.yorku.ca/osfs/.